What is an Accelerated Free Fall course?

 All jumps are made from at least 15,000ft.
 AFF usually turns out to be much cheaper in the long run and much more fun than the outdated static line method which so many cannot get to grips with.

-We run courses throughout the year, usually on Mondays and Fridays.
+We run courses throughout the year, usually on Tuesdays.
 For a full list of available course dates, please click through to our booking page and flip through the calendar.Book now Course FAQ Prices

 Starting your AFF course with Skydive Crazy